ferz1ka/hello-kind-k8s/README.md

 Apply the k8s service spec with `kubectl apply -f .k8s/service.yaml`.
 To access the service, use `kubectl port-forward service/go-server-service 9000:8000` and access it at `http://localhost:8080`.

 Note: Inside the `.k8s/service.yaml` spec file, the port is the service port and targetPort is the container port.
 So in this example, 9000 is the host port, 8000 is the service port and 80 is the container port.
 We also have more types of services, such as `LoadBalancer` (applies a external port to the service, used with cloud providers) and `NodePort` (applies same port to all nodes redirecting to the service).

+### Creating ConfigMaps

+Apply the k8s configmap spec with `kubectl apply -f .k8s/configmap-env.yaml`.
+This configmap will be used to set the name and version of the Hello World application.

+Note: Any changes applied to the configmap spec will NOT recreate deployments!

+### Creating Secrets

+Apply the k8s secret spec with `kubectl apply -f .k8s/secret.yaml`.
+This secret will be used to set the username and password of the Hello World application.

+Note: Secrets env keys are base64 encoded!